-Employees who are hired in part-time status and full-time employees who voluntarily assume part-time status shall be entitled to participate in group medical, dental, and vision insurance programs, and to receive a payment from the City to be applied to such plans subject to the following conditions:
+Employees who are hired in a part-time status and full-time employees who voluntarily assume part-time status shall be entitled to participate in group medical, dental, and vision insurance programs, and to receive a payment from the City to be applied to such plans subject to the following conditions:

-- 1. Except as provided in Section 2 below, only those employees hired into positions budgeted for twenty (20) or more hours per week shall be entitled to coverage under group medical and dental plans. - 2.
-The City's contribution towards medical insurance for part-time employees who are eligible to participate in a CalPERS health insurance plan as an "employee" shall be equal to the contribution provided to full-time employees under Section 6.01. - 3.
+- 1. Except as provided in paragraph 2 below, only those employees hired into positions budgeted for twenty (20) or more hours per week shall be entitled to coverage under group medical and dental plans. - The City's contribution towards medical insurance for part-time employees who are eligible to participate in a CalPERS health insurance plan as an "employee" shall be equal to the contribution provided to full-time employees under Section 6.01, Medical Insurance. - 3.
 The City will provide those part-time employees who regularly work more than twenty (20) hours per week (at least a 0.5 FTE) with a Flexible Benefit Allowance.
-The amount of any allowance provided shall be determined in accordance with the formulas contained in Section 6.02, except that the sum of the contribution provided to a part-time employee who works more than twenty (20) hours per week under Section 6.01 plus the amount provided as a Flexible Benefit Allowance shall be based on the total number of hours worked each month by the part-time employee.
+The amount of any allowance provided shall be determined in accordance with the formulas contained in Section 6.02, Flexible Benefits Allowance, except that the sum of the contribution provided to a part-time employee who works more than twenty (20) hours per week under Section 6.01, Medical Insurance, plus the amount provided as a Flexible Benefit Allowance shall be based on the total number of hours worked each month by the part-time employee.

-For new employees, the amount of City contribution for medical insurance shall be based upon the employee's estimated work schedule during the first month of coverage.
-Thereafter, the actual number of hours worked by the employee each month shall be used to determine the amount of City contribution toward medical insurance premiums in the month next following.
-Except that, the amount provided shall never be less than the amount required by applicable government codes.
+For new employees, the City contribution for medical insurance shall be based upon the employee's estimated work schedule during the first month of coverage.
+Thereafter, the actual number of hours worked by the employee each month shall be used to determine the amount of City contribution toward medical insurance premiums in the following month.
+As an exception to the foregoing, the amount provided shall never be less than the amount required by applicable government codes.

-4. The amount of the City's payment of dental insurance shall be proportionate to the amounts paid on behalf of full-time employees as specified in Section 6.06 of this Section.
-The calculation of proportionate payment shall be in accordance with the provisions of paragraph 3 of this Section.
+- 4. The City's payment toward dental insurance shall be proportionate to the amounts paid on behalf of full-time employees as specified in Section 6.06, Dental Insurance, of this Memorandum of Understanding.
+The calculation of proportionate payment shall be in accordance with the provisions of paragraph 3 of this Section. - 5.
+The City's payment toward vision insurance shall be proportionate to the amounts paid on behalf of full-time employees as specified in

-- 5. The amount of the City's payment for vision insurance shall be proportionate to the amounts paid on behalf of full-time employees as specified in Section 6.09 of this Section.
-The calculation of proportionate payment shall be in accord with the provisions of paragraph 3 of this Section. - 6.
-The amount of the City's payment for alternate benefits shall be based upon scheduled hours of work and shall be proportionate to the amounts paid on behalf of full-time employees as specified in Section 6.04 of this Memorandum of Understanding.
-The calculation and proportionate payments shall be based upon the hours budgeted for the position.
+Section 6.09, Vision Care, of this Memorandum of Understanding.
+The calculation of proportionate payment shall be in accord with the provisions of paragraph 3 of this Section.

+6. The City's payment toward alternate benefits shall be based upon scheduled hours of work and shall be proportionate to the amounts paid on behalf of full-time employees as specified in Section 6.03, Alternate Benefit, of this Memorandum of Understanding.
+The calculation of proportionate payments shall be based upon the hours budgeted for the position.

-As an exception to the foregoing, those employees who assume part-time status as a result of a City-imposed reduction in hours will continue to receive City payment of medical, dental, and vision insurance premiums and will continue to participate in the Flexible Benefits Plan on the same basis as full-time employees.
+As an exception to the foregoing, those employees who assume part-time status as a result of a City-imposed reduction in hours will continue to receive City payment toward medical, dental, and vision insurance premiums and will continue to participate in the Flexible Benefits Plan on the same basis as full-time employees.